AdarshRazor/Learning-DataStructure/Data Structure and Sorting/Graph DS/BFS.md

 ## Implementation

-1. It starts by choosing the first element as the pivot.
-2. Partition the remaining elements into two sub-arrays.
-3. Elements in the left sub-arrays should be lesser and the right sub-arrays are greater than the pivot.
+1. Choose a starting node to begin the search.
+2. Create an empty set to keep track of visited nodes.
+3. Start with the given/starting node.
+4. While the queue is not empty, dequeue a node from the front of the queue.
+5. If the vertex has not been visited yet, mark it as visited and print it.
+6. Add all unvisited neighbors of the current node to the back of the queue.
-4. Repeat the same process you are done. :fire:
+7. Repeat the process until the queue is empty and you are done. :fire:

 ## Space and time complexity